athalhammer/erdi8-py/README.md

 __How about combinations that form actual (bad) words?__

 _This depends on the use case and the way erdi8 is used.
 Therefore, we can recommend to work with filter lists.
 In addition an erdi8 object that avoids the `aeiou` characters can be created with `Erdi8(safe=True)`.
 This shrinks the available character space to 28 and the produced output is not compatible to `Erdi8(safe=False)` (default).
-However, the danger that unintended English words are created is lower._
+The danger that unintended English words are created is lower with this setting.
+It is recommended for erdi8 identifiers that are longer than three characters where filter lists start to become impractical._

 __How does this relate to binary-to-text encodings such as base32 and base64?__